Parkourer10/CraftData/README.md

 ```
 ---
 #### Change the config file: (IMPORTANT!)
-Change the variables to scrape the approriate wiki/change output dataset name or model name or uploading to huggingface.
+Change the variables to scrape the approriate wiki.

 ---
 #### Run the project: